Phalanstere/Oversized/README.md

 ##creates a preview  from oversized images

-When you are working with professional camera equipment it is common that you encounter oversized picture resolutions that will cause rendering problems in a web conect.
+When you are working with professional camera equipment it is common that you encounter oversized picture resolutions that will cause rendering problems in a web context.

-To prevent this, the **OVersoized** package allows the dynamic creation of preview images.
+To prevent this, the **Oversized** package allows the dynamic creation of preview images.
-In order to make use of it in a frontend, you have to browserify your project.
+In order to make use of it, you have to browserify your project.

 ```html